There are 2 kinds of crypto wallets:

-Online wallet refers to any cryptocurrency wallet that is connected to the internet.
-Generally hot wallets are easier to set up, access, and accept more tokens.
+An online wallet refers to any cryptocurrency wallet that is connected to the internet.
+Generally, hot wallets are easier to set up, access and accept more tokens.
 But online wallets are also more susceptible to hackers, possible regulation, and other technical vulnerabilities.

 - Quick access to your cryptocurrency (many hot wallets are accessible via your cell phone)